rbondoc96/express-react-template/docs/code-standards.md

     border-radius: 5px;
 }

 /* .card__button is a Mix.
-It is a standalone Block, but is an element of .card
+It is a standalone Block as .button, but is an Element of .card
     It takes styles from .button and appends its own styles over it.
 */
 .card__button {